etymology/etymology.github.io/_drafts/2018-03-06-parfit-pers-id.md

 According to Derek parfit, we are not what we believe we are.
 Once we accept a more true view of the nature of persons over time, Parfit believes that we should also change the way that we act.

+Parfit's theory of personal identity, as described in Part III of _Reasons and Persons_ (1984) has

 ### What we believe we are